aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

 * ``value.format``:  indicates that the value data format is in the Confluent Avro format.
 * ``avro-confluent.url``: this is the URL for the Karapace schema registry.
-* ``value.avro-confluent.basic-auth.credentials-source``: This specifies the source of the user credentials for accessing the Karapace schema registry.
+* ``value.avro-confluent.basic-auth.credentials-source``: this specifies the source of the user credentials for accessing the Karapace schema registry.
 It should be set to USER_INFO.
-* ``value.avro-confluent.basic-auth.user-info``: This should be set to the ``user_info`` string you created earlier.
+* ``value.avro-confluent.basic-auth.user-info``: this should be set to the ``user_info`` string you created earlier.

   .. important::
     The ``user_info`` is a string that contains the username and password for the Karapace schema registry user in the format of ``user_info = f"{username}:{password}"``.
 It is important to provide this information to authenticate and access the Karapace schema registry.